AntonisTorb/Frequensee/README.md

         Path or filename of output file (including extension compatible with FFMPEG or json).

 The only required flags are the input and output filepaths, provided the output file is of a natively supported format.

+## Epilogue

+This project was inspired by [this YouTube video by Jeff Heaton](https://www.youtube.com/watch?v=rj9NOiFLxWA).
+You can find his GitHub repository in the description of his video.

+If you have any issues or ideas, don't hesitate to post them, or even submit a pull request.

+Thank you for using `frequensee`!